 As mentioned earlier, the communication between sensors and gateway is through LoRa technology that uses ISM bands and no cost is incurred in using those frequencies.
-In the proposed solution we have adopted the Internet Lite thus communication between local server and cloud will be free since the data transmitted fall into the category of text and pictures that are not charged in the Internet Lite approach.
 Live transfer of all data sensor to cloud is costly due to bandwidth usage or might not be possible due to connectivity hence local storage is used.
-However, so as to share data with other stakeholders for further data analysis, Internet Lite approach offers alternative connectivity and compression and batch transfers is done at the edge layer to reduce bandwidth consumption.
+However, so as to share data with other stakeholders for further data analysis, Basic Internet solution offers alternative connectivity and compression and batch transfers is done at the edge layer to reduce bandwidth consumption.
 The Wi-Fi available in the information spots will help farmers access the information related to their farms e.g Grafana dashboards to get an insight of their farms.
 Since content is hosted locally, farmers will not incur additional cost compared to cloud based system.

 Notifications are sent from Android based SMS gateway application that uses a local number.
 The app supports old versions of Android OS and can be installed on cheap and widely available Android phones.
 This reduces the cost of sending SMS notifications.
 Since it is operated locally and the sim card used is a local number, then local SMS tariffs are applied.
-This is cheaper compared
+This is cheaper compared to other solutions like Twilio that require a monthly subscription and limitation on the number of messages sent per data.
+They are other SMSgateway apps in the market e.g FrontlineSMS and Telerivet - they also require subscription.
+Using EnvayaSMS is cheaper and satisfies the requirements of the proposed solution.